white-logo-01

 Of course, if you’re looking for something a bit more permanent than just a Schengen Visa, we’d be happy to be of service.

-When seeking second citizenship or permanent residency, be sure to render the services of an accredited and recognised advisor, like Savory & Partners
+When seeking second citizenship or permanent residency, it’s important to understand the differences between the EU and the Schengen Area.
+Be sure to render the services of an accredited and recognised advisor, like Savory & Partners to guide you through the process.

 When choosing us as your partner on this journey, you can be assured that you are in safe and capable hands.
 Savory & Partners is a long-standing and well-respected authorized agent that specializes in helping high-net-worth individuals secure citizenship through investment for themselves and their dependents.